librato/taxonomy/Part2/hosted/subscription/monoliths/data/datadog.md

 ### What is it?
 Datadog makes it very quick and easy to get started monitoring hosts running a dizzying array of often-used applications like databases, web servers, and even other monitoring systems.
-In my opinion the depth of out-of-the-box integration support is really what makes Datadog so popular.
+Their depth of out-of-the-box integration support makes Datadog a very popular tool with Ops teams.
 It really couldn't be easier to bootstrap a monitoring infrastructure from scratch.

-The agent collects metric data which is sent to Datadog's publicly accessable API.
-Data can be either numeric or "event" data (somewhat of a cross between log data and annotations).
+The agent collects metric data, which is sent to Datadog's publicly accessable API.
+Data can be either numeric or "event" data (somewhat of a cross between a log-line and an annotation).
 Customers then log into data-dog's Web-UI to interact with the data, configure dashboards and craft alerts.
-Datadog also supports arbitrary "tags" enabling users to tag the same metric several different ways for ease of lookup later.
+Datadog also supports arbitrary "tags" enabling users to tag the same metric several different ways for ease of lookup  and filtering later.

 The agent also comes with a built-in statsd listener to which you can emit custom metrics.
-As of this writing custom metrics are limited to 100 metrics per instance.
+As of this writing, custom metrics are limited to 100 metrics per instance.

 ### push, pull, both, or neither?